TasziteOst/ost-sh/README.md

 ## Contributing

-Thank you for considering contributing to **Tidal**!
+Thank you for considering contributing to **Ost SH**!
 We appreciate any help in improving our project, whether through fixing bugs, adding new features, or enhancing documentation.
 Your contributions help us build a better product for everyone.
 Check the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file for more details.

 ## Environment Setup